Michela Magas - Prototyping Policy

 Michela Yes, this combination of new things.
 The prototypes that we now build, their effects are so fast, the results come up so fast.
 The amount of different surprises that come out of these new scenarios, they really are overwhelming.
 No linear problem-solving system, no prior training can prepare you for those, unless you are a creative practitioner who has been, by default, trained to do problem-solving by looking at things from completely different perspectives and is used to surprising scenarios, or surprising insights.
 It’s about brain training, really, very much.
 Creative practitioners very often underestimate themselves as to what their training has given them, or enabled them to do.
 Many will tell you that they do observe phenomena 24/7, because they are trained to do so, and they are conscious to that level of what they’re capable of.

 What was traditionally underestimated was the comparison between the rigour of a scientist and the rigour of a creative practitioner.
 There is rigour, for sure.
-The difference has been that there was a perceived method from the scientific community of deduction and induction where you arrive to a conclusion, and it seemed clear to people that this seemed highly rational as a method.
-With the creative practitioners their brain training was far less linear, and was really aiming to look at subject matter from as many perspectives as possible.
-From the point of view of their training, it was perceived as a chaotic method.
+The difference has been that there was a perceived method from the scientific community of deduction and induction whereby you arrived to a conclusion, and it seemed clear to people that this seemed highly rational as a method.
+With the creative practitioners their brain training that was far less linear, and was really aiming to look at subject matter from as many perspectives as possible, from the point of view of their training, it was perceived as a chaotic method.
 It was opening up too many possibilities, and therefore it felt as though it was irrational and perhaps too reliant upon some kind of instinct.

 Dubber This is the STEAM problem that has come about with people trying to say “We need arts to be imbedded within this science and technology and engineering and mathematics.
 So we’ll do this project, and it’s about scientific things, but we’ll stick an artist in there and they can do a dance about it, or they can make a painting about it, or you know…” and it’s just tacking on this kind of interpretation thing.
 What you sound like you’re talking about is something that’s much more problem solving and rigorous.